kevinlekiller/mpv_scripts/autospeedwin/README.md

 #####Notes:

-* This script is for *nix operating systems.
-[See here for the Microsoft Windows version]((https://github.com/kevinlekiller/mpv_scripts/tree/master/autospeedwin).
+* This script is for the Microsoft Windows operating systems, [see here for the *nix version](https://github.com/kevinlekiller/mpv_scripts/tree/master/autospeed).

-* Can use (recommended) [xrandr](http://www.x.org/wiki/Projects/XRandR/) To set your monitor refresh rate closer to the video playback speed based on which refresh rates your monitor supports for the current resolution.
+* Can use (recommended) [nircmd](http://www.nirsoft.net/utils/nircmd.html) To set your monitor refresh rate closer to the video playback speed.

 * By default mpv will adjust the audio pitch to match the speed difference.
 You can read the [mpv manual](http://mpv.io/manual/master/#options-audio-pitch-correction) for more information on this.